Photo by Olga1969

 Price: $1,500–5,000/night | Location: Ranthambore, Rajasthan, India

-Aman-i-Khás (Aman’s Indian luxury tented camp — 10 Mughal-inspired tents in the tiger reserve buffer zone adjacent to Ranthambore National Park) is the finest luxury camp for tiger sighting in India — the extraordinary Ranthambore National Park (the most photographed tiger reserve in India, the most accessible for reliable Bengal tiger sightings), the extraordinary Mughal-tent design (the most elegant luxury camp design in Asia — the extraordinary polished concrete floors, the extraordinary carved Rajasthani furniture, and the extraordinary private veranda with the reservoir view), and the extraordinary Aman spa (the finest spa at any Indian luxury camp).
+Aman-i-Khás (Aman’s Indian luxury tented camp — 10 Mughal-inspired tents in the tiger reserve buffer zone adjacent to Ranthambore National Park) is the top choice for tiger sighting in India — Ranthambore is among the most reliable reserves for Bengal tiger sightings, and the camp’s Mughal-tent design (polished concrete floors, carved Rajasthani furniture, private verandas with reservoir views) is some of the most elegant camp architecture in Asia, backed by one of the better spas at any Indian luxury camp.

 The Arctic and Nordic